cabreramarlon27/mieles/linux/Vim/vim.md

 t + character goes one character previous that one if you press , or ; after move with f you can repeat back and forward the motion

+ctrl i and ctrl o will move you between your previous and forward positions

+ci" this will move to the " in the line that you are and change te content of the " vi{ this will select the whole function and if you press j you will be on the bottom of the function
+% use it to move between open and closing [{" characters
 ## Check how to use this motions with other commands like delete, yank or visual

 :reg for see things that you have in your register